goessner/g2-chart/readme.md

 # g2.chart

-`g2.chart` is a [`g2`](https://github.com/goessner/g2) addon for generating simple x/y-line charts.
+`g2.chart` is an important brick for `g2.js` being an engineers and scientists graphics tool.
-Line charts are the most important charts from an engineer's point of view.
+`g2.chart` as a [`g2`](https://github.com/goessner/g2) addon generates x/y-line charts only, but it does it very well.

 ### Example: first chart
 ![g2 %amp; charts](./img/data.png)